 When mums-to-be feel good so do their babies.
 Adding some more physical activity to your routine can help pump extra oxygen around your body and give your baby an oxygen boost that can help them grow.

 When mums-to-be feel good so do their babies

 Stay on the move and enjoy big benefits for you and your baby.
 Being active pumps blood round your body and gives your baby an oxygen boost.
-Walking, swimming, pregnancy yoga, dancing around your living room – whatever you do – will play a part in keeping you and your baby feeling relaxed, happy and healthy.
+Walking, pregnancy yoga (at home) or dancing around your living room – whatever you do – will play a part in keeping you and your baby feeling relaxed, happy and healthy.

 Benefits for baby:

 - Gives your baby an oxygen boost

 Benefits for you:

 - Feel great knowing you’re giving your baby the best start in life